pyoscx/scenariogeneration/docu/Documentation.md

     - 'parameter_no_lists' - will give parameter and their value, except if the value is a list, then an integrer will be set instead (like numerical)

+    - 'user_defined' - will enable *naming_function* to be used
 - *number_of_parallel_writings*: an integrer that will tell how many parallel processes should be used to write the xml files.

+- *naming_function*: an optional callable (input a dict output a string) will provide the an interface for the user to define its own naming of files.

 # Useful Links
 Useful links related to scenariogeneration